+PART I

-Part I: Climate Change and Its Health Impacts in Bihar
+Climate Change and its Health Impacts

-Chapter 1: Introduction
+CHAPTER 1 Introduction

 "The earth, the air, the land, and the water are not being inheritance from our forefathers but on loan from our children.
 So, we must hand it over to them at least as it was handed over to us.
-There is a sufficiency in the world for man's need but not for man's greed" -Mohandas Karamchand Gandhi
+There is a sufficiency in the world for man's need but not for man's greed"

+- Mohandas Karamchand Gandhi